Thinking About You (Norah Jones song)

-"Thinking About You" is the first single from Norah Jones' 2007 album Not Too Late.
-It was her first single to enter the Billboard Hot 100 in 4 years, since "Don't Know Why".
+"Thinking About You" is a song recorded by American singer-songwriter Norah Jones for her third studio album Not Too Late (2007).
+It was written by Jones and Ilhan Ersahin, and produced by Lee Alexander.
+The song was released as the lead single from Not Too Late on December 5, 2006, by Blue Note Records.

+In the US, "Thinking About You" reached number 82 on the Billboard Hot 100, while peaking atop the Adult Alternative Songs, on which it became Jones' third consecutive number-one.

 Background and composition

 Jones wrote "Thinking About You" in 1999 with Ilhan Ersahin, her then-bandmate in Wax Poetic.
 She said the song had "always been in the back of my mind", but she thought it was too much of a pop song for her and preferred if someone else were to record it.
 She recorded a version of it for her second album, Feels like Home (2004), but according to her it sounded "too country-rock".
 According to the producer, she "found a way to make it work" during the recording of Not Too Late.

 Critical reception

 Stephen Thomas Erlewine from AllMusic picked the song among the best tracks on the album, calling it a "wonderful laid-back soul".
 Sia Michel from Entertainment Weekly called it a "safety-net single", with its sexy, cocktail-party swing, the tune could be her first real radio hit since 'Don't Know Why'."
 Neil Spencer from The Observer commented that the song "looks like a conscious attempt not to scare the punters."
 Tom Woods called it "a lovely pop song, with nostalgic lyrics."
 Tyler Fisher from Sputnikmusic commented that the song is "a western jazz hybrid in the truest sense, with very country-styled melodies from the organ and Wurlitzer, but the jazzy horn section provides great countermelodies."